-Degrees of independence in testing include the following (from low level of independence to high level):
+Degrees of independence in testing include the following (from low to high):

-- Independent developers or testers within the development teams or the project team; this could be developers testing their colleagues’ products
+- Independent developers or testers within the development teams or the project team – developers are testing their colleagues’ products.

-- Independent testers from the business organization or user community, or with specializations in specific test types such as usability, security, performance, regulatory/compliance, or portability
+- Independent testers from the business organization or user community or testers specialized in usability, security, performance, regulatory/compliance, or portability.

 - Independent testers external to the organization, either working on-site (in-house) or off-site (outsourcing).

 Having a software testing team on site has its pros and cons.
-Here, we are going to compare local vs independent QA teams.
+Here, we’re going to compare local vs. independent QA teams.

 Disadvantages of working with an in-house team:

-- Independent testers are likely to recognize different kinds of failures compared to developers because of their different backgrounds, technical perspectives, and biases
+- Independent testers are likely to recognize different kinds of failures than developers because of their diverse backgrounds, technical perspectives, and biases.

-- An independent tester can verify, challenge, or disprove assumptions made by stakeholders during the specification and implementation of the system
+- An independent tester can verify, challenge, or disprove stakeholder assumptions during the system’s specification and implementation.

-- Independent testers of a vendor can report in an upright and objective manner about the system under test without (political) pressure of the company that hired them
+- Independent testers report directly and objectively about the system under test without (political) pressure from the company that hired them.

-- The organization that created the software (development firm) can be biased toward testing the same software.
-The unbiased and fresh view reveals defects that can’t be discovered otherwise but can be essential for the market success of the software product
+- The development team can be biased toward testing their own product.
+An unbiased and fresh point of view reveals defects that couldn’t be discovered otherwise.
+It can be essential for the market success of the software product.

 - We regularly see testers reaching to the development manager – that’s harmful to the project.
 You cannot get the best out of your QA leads and QA engineers if they report issues to the person whose other team is responsible for it.
-The mindset of a QA is a lot different in this case, and they are more worried about what to present in the defect report than whether they tested the product thoroughly.
-In my personal experience, I have seen Project Managers walking over to the QA team and asking (ordering) not to reject the build as that would mean a poor show by the development team.
-In such scenarios, the metrics might be manipulated, and so is the quality.
-When a tester is entirely free from inhibitions, they can seek out more defects or discrepancies than those already working within the developing team.
+In such scenarios, the metrics and quality might be manipulated.
+When testers are free from inhibitions, they can seek out more defects or discrepancies than those already working within the developing team.

-- Developers sometimes don’t like the idea of a QA team member in the same office.
+- Sometimes developers don’t like the idea of a QA team member in the same office.
 Since developers expect their code to be correct, they have a confirmation bias that makes it difficult to accept that the system is incorrect.
-In addition to confirmation bias, other cognitive biases may make it difficult for people to understand or accept information produced by testing.
-Further, it is a universal human trait to blame the bearer of bad news, and reports produced by testing often contain bad news.
+Besides, it is a universal human trait to blame the bearer of bad news.
+And unfortunately, reports produced by testing often contain bad news.

 - Limited staff pool.
 Having a personal QA team will require finding talents from a limited pool of candidates in your surrounding area, along with their management and training expenses.

-Advantages of working with an unbiased remote team:
+Advantages of working with us (an unbiased remote team):

 - Less management work.
-The hassle of hiring and training testers is eliminated.
+No more hassle hiring and training testers.

-- QA testers work best within a team of developers because both groups are more productive when they work closely together.
+- QA testers and developers work best together.
 Pure code-based testing fails because it lacks the human factor.
-Humans do interesting things to applications in ways that are often surprising.
-QA testers enhance the success of coded tests by providing a human eye, and a human element, to help anticipate that.
+QA testers enhance the success of tests by providing a human element to anticipate that.

-Note: the information provided on this document can also appear in the ISTQB documentation too.
+Note: the information provided on this document can also appear in the ISTQB documentation.